Visit one of our new offices in Burlington and Woburn! We’re located at

 What is Oculoplastics?

 • Browlift to return the eyebrows to a natural and youthful position.
-This procedure is often performed alongside blepharoplasty.
+This cosmetic procedure is often performed alongside blepharoplasty.

 • Ectropion or entropion surgery to correct the position of the eyelids.